Kiteboarding Lessons along the Garden Route – Learning to Kitesurf in Knysna

 Knysna lagoon is undoubtedly a world-class spot to learn to kitesurf, for a number of reasons.

-- Knysna is a very cool city with lots of things to do between one ride and the other, so you’ll never get bored waiting for the good winds.
+Knysna is a very cool city with lots of things to do between one side and the other, so you’ll never get bored waiting for the good winds.

 When to go kitesurfing on the Garden Route